oerdnj/dp2025/main.typ

 #text(16pt, upper[Abstract])

-The Domain Name System (DNS) is a critical part of the internet that maps domain names to their corresponding IP addresses.
-DNS Security Extensions (DNSSEC) were developed to secure DNS, preventing attacks like cache poisoning and man-in-the-middle attacks by authenticating DNS data with cryptographic signatures.
-However, the rise of quantum computing presents major risks to current cryptographic systems because many public-key crypto-systems can be broken by quantum algorithms.
+The Domain Name System (DNS) is a fundamental component of the Internet, translating domain names into IP addresses and other records.
+DNS Security Extensions (DNSSEC) were introduced to secure DNS by authenticating DNS data with cryptographic signatures, thereby preventing attacks such as cache poisoning and man-in-the-middle attacks.
+However, the advent of quantum computing poses significant risks to current cryptographic systems, as many public-key cryptosystems can be compromised by the quantum algorithms.

-As a result, the National Institute of Standards and Technology (NIST) is currently working on standardizing more post-quantum cryptographic algorithms because current post-quantum signature schemes standardized by NIST have large public keys and/or signatures that can make DNSSEC operations more complicated and burdensome.
+In response, the National Institute of Standards and Technology (NIST) is standardizing post-quantum cryptographic algorithms.
+Current post-quantum signature schemes standardized by NIST, however, have large public keys and/or signatures, complicating DNSSEC operations.

-Beernink @beernink suggested the solution of putting the public keys on web-servers that would decrease the size of DNSSEC records but would add complexity, for instance, dependence on the HTTP protocol and the need for the DNS resolver operators to have web-servers.

-In this work, we investigate the appropriateness of the new post-quantum cryptography schemes for the DNSSEC.
+This work investigates the suitability of new post-quantum cryptography schemes for DNSSEC.
+We evaluate the impact of these schemes on DNSSEC operations, focusing on their integration into the BIND 9 open-source DNS server.
+Real-world testing is employed to assess the compatibility and performance of the selected algorithms, providing insights into their feasibility for securing DNS infrastructure against quantum computing threats.

 #v(2em)

 Keywords: \
-DNS, DNSSEC, Post-Quantum, Cryptography
+DNS, DNSSEC, Post-Quantum, Quantum-Safe, Cryptography

 #pagebreak()